ayu8/whatsapp-group-msgs-counter/README.md

 # Whatsapp Group Msgs Counter

-This simple python script counts the number of messages sent by all the participants in a Whatsapp group.
+This simple python script counts the number of messages sent by all the participants in a Whatsapp group and shows them in descending order (Maximum to Minimum).

 Chat data exported from the Whatsapp group (in text format) is taken as the input.
 Phone numbers of all active members are extracted and stored in a list.
 The script also returns the name of the contact who sent the most number of messages to the group as "XYZ is the spammer in the group with ___ msgs."